RichardForshaw/resume/mkd-blog/docs/blog/articles/2022-08-30-aws-cli-essentials.markdown

 ### Dynamo examples

 Dynamo is a more complicated beast, but when your database gets big then server-side filtering will be helpful in saving bandwidth and increasing responsiveness.
 You should be very careful to note the difference between _querying_ and _filtering_, as there is a subtle distinction.
-I shall not attempt to explain it here, instead jump into [Alex Debrie's excellent article](https://www.alexdebrie.com/posts/dynamodb-filter-expressions/)
+I shall not attempt to explain it in full here, instead jump into [Alex Debrie's excellent article](https://www.alexdebrie.com/posts/dynamodb-filter-expressions/).

+**First, a warning.** What I will say here is that _some server-side filters don't look like filters_, and will incur costs on your Dynamo read capacity without you knowing it.
+I'm looking at you: `ProjectionExpression`.

+Any well-read DynamoDB enthusiast will know that using a filter-expression still means that many more items are read from the table than what is dictated by your filter expression, but you might not know that _this also happens at the item level_ with a projection expression.
+So, and this is worth highlighting:

+ > if you have structured your data as an item with many attributes and one of your access patterns is to retrieve a single attribute (this is quite common if using Redis), _Dynamo will read the entire item before applying the projection_.

+ This means that if your item takes up many Read Capacity Units (the unit of cost), then you will be charged the full amount to read the item even though you are only accessing one attribute.

+Be warned.
+Now, back to some Dynamo examples.

 Query database based on a partition key and sort key: